In 2018-2019, we saw:

 Who Are We?

-The Blue Ocean Entrepreneurship Competition is the largest entrepreneurship competition in the United States funded by and supported by high school students.
-Every year, teams pitch their innovative business concepts to experienced entrepreneurs and businesspeople, receive feedback on their ideas, join a community of like-minded students, and compete for thousands in cash prizes!
+The Blue Ocean Entrepreneurship Competition is the largest entrepreneurship competition in the United States founded by and supported by high school students.
+Every year, individuals and/or teams pitch their innovative business concepts to experienced entrepreneurs and businesspeople, receive feedback on their ideas, join a community of like-minded students, and compete for thousands in cash prizes!

 First Prize $1,000

 Second Prize $750